Onkar247/WordBot/README.md

 * Copy the https:// URL from the ngrok output and then paste it on the “When a message comes in” field.
 * Add the URL displayed on second terminal and set the request Method to *HTTP POST* and save changes
 * Send 'help' text from your verified WhatsApp number to Chatbot
-* Now you are good to go to use this Chatbot
+* Now you are good to go with this Chatbot